GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 ## Contact Us

-* Reach out to the SAM.gov team at [www.fsd.gov](https://www.fsd.gov) for inquiries and help desk support
+* Reach out to the SAM.gov team at [www.fsd.gov](https://www.fsd.gov) for inquiries and help desk support.